-Matt continues to act outside of the company and as well as acting and producing, leads talks and lectures on Shakespeare.
-In the summer of 2016 he walked the 146 mile Shakespeare Way from Stratford to The Globe in London.
-He is now working on a film about the walk for the GSC Education Department.
+Matt leads talks and lectures on Shakespeare, and in the summer of 2016 he walked the 146 mile Shakespeare Way from Stratford to The Globe in London.

 He’s extremely proud of GSC and all it has achieved.
 He's an avid baker, gin collector, walker and hopes one day to own a 2CV.

-Ant Stones - Head of Education & Associate Playwright
+Ant Stones - Head of Development for Education and Outreach & Associate Playwright

 First single you bought?
 Everyone’s Free To Wear Sunscreen.
 Pathetic effort.